PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 *   Search Engine Hacks were known from the early days of Search Engine(s).
-Web Site Security could use ISO/IEC 27001 approach and to take Information Security, Cybersecurity, Privacy at the same Level.
-Each of these Terms is important.
+Web Site Security could use ISO/IEC 27001 approach and to take Information Security, Cybersecurity, Privacy.
+Each of these Terms is at the same Level and important.
 *   If Web Site has number of Authentication Levels (i.e. public Site, Authenticated Site) then Web Administrator should get proper requests, which could explain on which Level Job should be completed.
 *   If there were no extra Job, then the Audit Logs could answer to the Question: what happened? unless the Security incident happen which lead into loss of Integrity and Authenticity of Journaling Data Logs.
 *   General Data protection Reglament only works in Private Sector.
 For Public Sector it would need to look into the local Regulations and to Report the Issue.